Kmac1027/Reading-notes/README.md

 ###what can markdown do?
 -it is is a way to style text on the web
-- you can control the display of the document -formatting words as bold or italic
+-you can control the display of the document -formatting words as bold or italic
 -adding images
 -creating lists